frc868/houndscout-2024/README.md

 ## HoundScout: Setup guide for Codespaces
 Create a codespace off of your branch.
 GitHub should handle the rest of the setup.
+Please note that usage of Codespaces is limited by GitHub.

 ## HoundScout: Finish Setup
 1. Create a .env file and enter the following to connect the database to your server: